couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ### Handling Security of Updates/Delete

-In the original app, Realm was handling the security of updates to validate only the current logged in user can update it's own tasks, but no others.
-So when using a different subscription to see all others tasks, they only have read-only access to the objects.
+In the original app, Realm was handling the security of updates to validate only the current logged in user can update it's own tasks, but not other users task.
+When the switch in the application is used to see All Tasks using different subscription, they would have read-only access to the objects.

 Couchbase Lite doesn't have the same security model as meantioned earlier to the Realm SDK and Subscription model.
 Here are the two popular ways to handle this:

-1. You can do custom code in your application to validate that writes to the database are only allowed by users based on custom app business logic.
+1. You can write custom logic in your application to validate write access are only allowed by users that own the tasks.
+This is independant of how the data is syncronized.

 2. You could allow the write to the database even though the user doesn't have access and then let the replicator sync the changes.
 In the App Services [Access Control and Data Validation](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html) [sync function](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html) you could check the security there and then deny the write.
 You can use a Custom [Replication Conflict Resolution](https://docs.couchbase.com/couchbase-lite/current/android/conflict.html#custom-conflict-resolution) to receive this in your applications code and then revert the change.

-Both options are viable but with option 2 if your app is offline for long periods of time, this might not fit your security requirements.
+If your app is offline for long periods of time, option 2 might not fit your security requirements.
 Because this app offers an offline mode, option 1 was selected for the security model in the conversion.

-To further harden the security of this app a field could be added to track the modified by userId seperate from the ownerId field.
-Then the App Service sync script could check the two fields and if they are different deny the write.
+To further harden the security App Service sync script could check the ownerId field and use the [requireUser](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html#handling-modification) function deny the writes from other users.
 This would secure the data from bugs in the application and do a double validation that writes are only performed by the owner of the task.

 ### deleteTask method

 The deleteTask method removes a task from the database.
 This is done by retrieving the document from the database using the collection.getDocument method and then calling the collection delete method.
-A check was added so that only the owner of the task can delete the task.
+A security check was added so that only the owner of the task can delete the task.

 ```kotlin
 override suspend fun deleteTask(task: Item) {